 I will climb peaks and trek through jungles as much as possible.
 I'd love to get to highest peak of every country.
 Although most are rather short, the logistics of getting to many of them will be a nightmare.
 Still, it is a great excuse to go to rarely seen places.

 Yes.
-In Spain bought a rugged Santana Anibal 4x4 SUV.
+In Spain, I bought a 4x4 truck.
 I put it on a ferry across the Strait of Gibraltar so that the journey can start in Morocco.

 There are many downsides to having a car, including: